exitus1/Video-Scripts/Privacy-Tutorial1.md

 These mixes are very cheap to perform.
 As you can see, this mix only cost me $.002

+Now that you've successfully mixed your Decred, you can safely transact knowing there is no history tied to your coins.

-Now that you've enabled Privacy, you can privately stake, provided you have enough Decred to Purchase a ticket.
+You can also now privately stake, provided you have enough Decred to Purchase a ticket.
 I will cover the process of Staking in another tutorial.

 As of this video over 30% of all Decred in circulation has been mixed, with mixing participation growing every day.
 The goal is for Decred to be a fungible cryptocurrency, where every unit of Decred is equal to every other unit.
 The more Decred Mixed, the more fungible it becomes.

-Now that you've successfully mixed your Decred, you can safely transact knowing there is no history tied to your coins.
+At current numbers, an average of 250,000 Decred is mixed every day.
+This is significantly larger than the amount of Bitcoin mixed, which only amounts to 50,000 BTC per month.

+Decred's broad Mixing participation allows for much more efficient mixes and fungilbity.
+Furthermore, Decred's Mixing is much easier and cheaper compared to Bitcoin's.

 Decred's CoinShuffle++ Mixing protocol (also referred to as 'StakeShuffle') was chosen because it's simplicity makes it auditable, and it allows for blockchain pruning, meaning historical transaction can be dropped from full nodes, making the blockchain less cluttered, and more sustainable.
 It can also be modified to support Post-Quantum Cryptography, keeping mixing secure from attackers.